Cátedra Simón Ruiz

 SCIENTIFIC COMMITTEE

 Antonio Sánchez del Barrio.
-Deputy Director of the Cátedra Simón Ruiz (University of Valladolid, Spain).
+Deputy director of the Simón Ruiz Chair (Fundación Museo de las Ferias de Medina del Campo, Spain).

 Catia Antunes (Leiden University, Netherlands).
 ORCID: https://orcid.org/0000-0003-4343-029X.